trilobin/greenhouse/README.md

 https://github.com/danjperron/PicoDHT22/blob/main/DHT22.py

 # Backlog
-- Adaptive algorithm for better control of humidity
+- Adaptive algorithm for better control of humidity (work in progress, newest version already here!)
-- Logging of sensor readings
 - Detailed build instructions for everything
 - Touch screen: A touch screen would enable the device to be controlled during runtime and also give basic info on status
 - Watering.
 Maybe directions on how to build a water level sensor with some hot glue, two wires, and suitable electronics to wire it up to a Raspberry Pi Pico.
 - Light.
 Scheduled light cycle.
 The problem here is that the Pico does not come with a way to set the clock.
 Dependency: Screen (or buttons)
 - Heat control
 - Ventilation
+~~- Logging of sensor readings (done)~~

 # Getting started with the Pico
 https://hackspace.raspberrypi.com/books/micropython-pico/pdf/download